llvm/llvm-project/llvm/docs/tutorial/MyFirstLanguageFrontend/LangImpl05.rst

 true, incrementing by an optional step value ("1.0" in this case).
 If the step value is omitted, it defaults to 1.0.
 While the loop is true, it executes its body expression.
 Because we don't have anything better to return, we'll just define the loop as always returning 0.0.
-In the future when we have mutable variables, it will get more useful.

 As before, let's talk about the changes that we need to Kaleidoscope to support this.